 Use the fields below to perform an advanced search of jhunewsletter.com - The Johns Hopkins News-Letter's archives.
 This will return articles, images, and multimedia relevant to your query.

 1000 items found for your search.
 If no results were found please broaden your search.

-The University is mourning the loss of Marisol Luchetti, who passed away on Saturday.
-She was a senior studying Biophysics and Spanish in the Krieger School of Arts and Sciences.
+The University is mourning the death of Saeeda Osei Frimpong, who passed away on Jan.
+11. Frimpong was a sophomore majoring in Neuroscience in the Krieger School of Arts and Sciences.
 She was a member of the African Students Association, the American Red Cross Corps and the Black Student Union.